Dam safety FAQ

 BC Hydro has a long-term plan to help reduce the current potential downstream risks to people, property and infrastructure.

-BC Hydro is investing $1.9 billion over the next 10 years in dam safety and seismic upgrades around B.C., including $700 million on Vancouver Island dam safety upgrade projects.
+BC Hydro is investing $2 billion over 10 years in dam safety and seismic upgrades around B.C., including $700 million on Vancouver Island dam safety upgrade projects.

 This is in addition to the $1 billion John Hart Generating Station Replacement project that will also address seismic concerns in the Campbell River area.